biskwikman/jpn-atlas/README.md

 ### Contributing

-If anyone is interested in contributing go ahead and submit a pull request or have a look at any of the issues and comment on them.
+If anyone is interested in contributing go ahead and open an issue or comment on an existing one.
+Any and all help and ideas are welcome.

 #### Acknowledgment